Q1 2017 Newsletter: Own Meritorious Businesses - Not Stock Markets

 Dreman describes a speculative mania in "-onics" stocks in the early 1960s during which short-term traders called gunslingers made and lost fortunes: "The more esoteric the concept, the better the public liked it.
 Any company ending in '-onics' was almost guaranteed an enthusiastic reception."

-What the space race had done for tech in the 1960s, the internet might be doing for it today.
+What the space race had done for tech in the 1960s, the Internet might be doing for it today.
 Tech is once again so popular among investors that technology-based companies don't even need to become public companies anymore to get rewarded multi-billion-dollar market capitalizations.
 The confidence in tech and the confidence in the U.S. stock market have gone hand in hand as they did in 1966.
 In a stock market dominated by technology and indexing in 2017, why would we want to consider common stock investing in 1966?

 Commonalities between 1966 and 2017 include the following: